doughuang168/spring-luhn-docker/README.md

 ## Security
 API Key is required to access Luhn API Service.
 The default key value is "secretkey168".
-The key value can be changed by using java command line argument,  secretkey168, or docker run command line switch "-e luhn_api_key=newKeyValue"
+The key value can be changed by using java command line argument,  -Dluhn.api.key=newKeyValue, or docker run command line switch "-e luhn_api_key=newKeyValue"

 ## Local Build
 Download complete source thru Github: